 Christenings for children

 If you would like to consider having your child baptized at St. Thomas’s, we invite you to come along to one of our All Age Worship services, after which the Vicar will arrange to visit you at home to talk about baptism, if that feels right as the next step for you.
-Our All Age Worship services take place at 9.30am on the third Sunday in the month.
+Our All Age Worship services take place at 11am on the second Sunday in the month.
 They are welcoming and inclusive and last for about 45 minutes – please see our list of services for details of our next All Age Worship service.

-Christening usually takes place at St. Thomas’s on the fourth Sunday of the month on alternate months at 2.30pm.
+Christening usually takes place at St. Thomas’s on the second Sunday of the month on alternate months at 12.30pm.
 We baptise up to two families in that service.
 We are part of a group of churches who share one Vicar, so we plan our Christenings accordingly.
 Sometimes we can offer Christening within a Sunday morning service.
 You will be able to discuss the options with the Vicar during her visit to you.

 Exploring more about what Christening means